gamblevore/speedie/Documentation/Objects.md

 Once you test the type of an object, you don't need to type-cast it anymore within that branch.
 This means that actually, typecasting is something to avoid.
 Just test a type, don't blind-cast.

-## Memory-Layers

-Heres an advanced feature for objects! `MemoryLayer`s! `MemoryLayer`s are a concept I came up with myself.
-I use them for Jeebox, for it's parser.
-Basically, when you are parsing a file, you want all the `message`s to belong to the same `"MemoryLayer"`.

-This means, that all the messages **know** what file they belong to, without actually each message object storing the file itself.
-The `"MemoryLayer"` stores the file reference!

-Its just a simple way of saving memory and making things go faster, for something quite complex and large like parsing a Jeebox file.
-Very useful, at least internally.

-`MemoryLayer`s aren't well documented but you can look at `Object.spd` file to see the functions on the `MemoryLayer` class.
-Layers can be created, used, or the default `MemoryLayer` can be used.